 About this Web Site

-The purpose of this ITS architecture web site is to organize the details of the architecture into a form that is more readily accessible to stakeholders.
-It will provide a method for stakeholders to access the architecture information in order to encourage use of the Las Cruces Regional ITS Architecture in both transportation planning and project implementation.
-In addition, this website will be useful in gathering stakeholder feedback so that the architecture is used and continues to reflect the intelligent transportation system vision for the region.
-The menu bar at the left provides access to the stakeholders, the transportation systems in the region (the "Inventory"), the transportation services that will be provided, transportation-related ITS functions that have been selected for the Region, and the existing and planned interfaces in the Region.
+The purpose of this regional ITS architecture web site is to organize the details of the architecture into a form that is more readily accessible to stakeholders.
+It provides a method for stakeholders to access the architecture information in order to encourage the use of the Mohawk Valley Regional ITS Architecture in both transportation planning and project implementation.
+In addition, this website is useful in gathering stakeholder feedback so that the architecture is used and continues to reflect the intelligent transportation system vision for the region.
+The menu bar at left provides access to the stakeholders, the transportation systems in the region (the "Inventory"), the transportation services that will be provided, transportation-related functions that are envisioned, and the existing and planned interfaces in the region.

 The majority of this web site was generated directly from a Turbo Architecture database which defines the architecture for the Mohawk Valley region.
 The source database is available by clicking here.
 This Turbo Architecture database was created using Turbo Architecture Version 4.1.